DataDog/datadog-api-client-typescript/docs/v2/IncidentsApi.md

 const apiInstance = new v2.IncidentsApi(configuration);

 let params: v2.IncidentsApiDeleteIncidentRequest = {
-  // string | The UUID the incident.
+  // string | The UUID of the incident.
   incidentId: "incident_id_example",
 };